By Caleigh Propes

 2. Get Organized

 While not purely academic, organization can really make your school life a lot easier to manage.
 Start with your room, and go through all of the items that you could donate or sell.
-If you haven’t worn a shirt in two years or have barely touched your Keurig, then ditch it!
+If you haven’t worn a shirt in two years or have barely touched your Keurig coffee machine, then ditch it!
 You could give these to friends, drop them off at the local Goodwill, or even put them on your school’s Facebook exchange group to sell.
 Clean out your email inbox and your computer desktop of junk while you’re at it.
 Without so much clutter, your room will feel so much bigger.
 You will have so much more room to breathe and relax, too.

 Aside from just your living space, organizing your school life can be really helpful as well.
 Paper planners are great for those who like to write things out, and Google calendars work for those who like to stay on their computers.
 A helpful planner exercise for the beginning of the school year is to write out all important dates for the year, including birthdays, exam dates (LSAT, MCAT, etc.), big events, school breaks, and other things that you know will come up.
 Consolidating all of this information while the school year is less busy will save you a lot of stress, and you can fill in assignments and more short-term dates as they come.